ismafh/StopFraud_DEMO/README.md

 # StopFraud_DEMO
- ## StopFraud Demo developed and used at the Startup Valencia Cybersecurity Hackathon
+ ## StopFraud Demo developed and used at the Startup Valencia Cybersecurity Hackathon and winner of 2025 edition.

 This demo demonstrates how a ticketing company (ex.
 Fourvenues) would see embedded in their own system, a dashboard with a list of the events and their actual status (Pending, Verified, Fraudulent).
 It also has a lot of statistics inside of each event.